polydojo/pogodb/README.md

     db.insertOne({"_id": "baz", "value": "quax"})
     # etc. ...
 ```
 The decorator supplies the `db` parameter to the decorated function.
 The parameter is supplied by name, so it must be called `db`, not `myDb` or something else.
+That is, `dbConnect` automatically passes `db` to `yourLogic`, on each call.

 **Parameter `skipSetup`:**
 Both `pogodb.connect` and `pogodb.makeConnector` accept `skipSetup` as a parameter, which defaults to `False`.
-Thus, by default, PogoDB runs some setup-code upon each connection.
+By default, PogoDB runs some setup-code upon each connection.
-_After_ your first interaction through PogoDB, to _avoid_ unnecessary setup, passing **`skipSetup=True`** is recommended.
+_After_ your first interaction with the the database through  PogoDB, to _avoid_ unnecessary setup, pass**`skipSetup=True`**.

 Inserting Data
 ------------------